benal20/Agenda.gml/README.md

   finished_animating = true
 })
 ```
-When the chain is finished, whether there is an `and_finally` callback or not, the Todo will call `complete` on itself automatically.
+After the chain reaches its 'and_finally' callback, the chain's source Todo will `complete` itself.
+<br>Notice how no callback is passed into `and_finally` here.
+As long as `and_finally` is chained onto the last agenda, the source Todo will be completed whether a callback is passed or not.

 ___